AnanmayS/crypto-converter-calc/README.md

 - CoinGecko API for cryptocurrency price data
 - No API key required for basic usage

-## Deployment

-This project is configured for easy deployment on Vercel:

-1. Push your code to GitHub
-2. Import your repository on Vercel
-3. Deploy with a single click

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Material-UI for the component library
-- CoinGecko for providing free cryptocurrency data
-- React community for excellent tools and documentation